nostromo-1/robotic-car-ESP32/IMU calibration.md

 \displaylines{x' = A\times (x-u) \\\ y' = B\times (y-v) \\\ z' = C\times (z-w)}
 ```

 This means that we move the center of the ellipsoid and we multiply by a factor, in order to recreate the sphere.
 The task of the calibration is to calculate the unknowns: $`A, B, C, u, v, w`$.
-The displacement (or coordinates of the center of the ellipsopid) $`u, v, w`$ are the **hardiron** error, while the stretching factors $`A, B, C`$ are the **softiron** error.
+The displacement (or coordinates of the center of the ellipsoid) $`u, v, w`$ are the **hardiron** error, while the stretching factors $`A, B, C`$ are the **softiron** error.